senthilp/spofcheck/README.md

 the development cycle itself.
 This means an additional hook in our automated testing pipeline.
 The solution resulted in creating a simple tool which works on our test URLs and produces SPOF alerts.
 The tool is **spofcheck**.

-spofcheck is a [Command Line Interface](http://en.wikipedia.org/wiki/Command-line_interface) built in Node.js to detect possible Frontend SPOF for web pages.
+spofcheck is a [Command Line Interface](http://en.wikipedia.org/wiki/Command-line_interface) (CLI) built in Node.js to detect possible Frontend SPOF for web pages.
 The output is generated in an XML format that can be consumed and reported by [CI](http://en.wikipedia.org/wiki/Continuous_integration) jobs.
 The tool is integrated with our secondary jobs, which run daily automation on a testing server where a development branch is deployed.
 In case of